simrangupta29/vsd_squadron_mini_internship/README.md

 32 bit instruction(funct7 rs2 rs1 fun3 rd opcode )</br>
 0000000 00001 00010 000 00110 0110011</br>

-2.<b>SUB r7, r1, r2</b>---It is R-type instruction.SUB is a typical ALU instruction in the class of
+2.<b>SUB r7, r1, r2</b></br>
-arithmatic and logic operations.
+It is R-type instruction.SUB is a typical ALU instruction in the class of arithmatic and logic operations.
 It needs two source operands and one destination operands to store the results.</br>
 rs1=r1=00001,rs2=r2 = 00010</br>